 In 1998 Cornell University researchers studied 100 red wines from both the U.S. and foreign countries and revealed that the New York state red wines had higher levels of resveratrol than comparable wines from the other regions globally.
 Pinot Noirs from New York had the highest resveratrol levels of all.
 Researchers attributed the high amounts of resveratrol in New York’s wines to the humid climate, which they suspect causes grapes to produce more resveratrol to combat mildew.9

-Another study conducted in 2007 recorded the below amounts of resveratrol per 5 ounces glass of various types of red wine.3
+Another study conducted in 2007 recorded the following amounts of resveratrol per 5 oz of various types of red wine:3